Blaser R93: Modularity

-The Blaser R93 is a truly modular system built around an aluminium alloy frame, offering differing stocks and barrels varying length and thickness available in chamberings from .22 LR to .375 H&H Magnum/.416 Remington Magnum/.458 Winchester Magnum size.
-It also came in caliber 28 (13.97 mm; 0.550 in) as a shotgun/slug barrel.
+The Blaser R93 is a modular weapon system built around an aluminum alloy frame.
+Offering stocks and barrels of varying length and thickness, the rifle is available in chamberings from .22 LR to .375 H&H Magnum/.416 Remington Magnum/.458 Winchester Magnum as well as 28 gauge shot/slug when equipped with a shotgun barrel.

 The barrel has a quick-change design which lets the user switch barrels using two screws and a hex key.
 Different bolt heads for different groups of calibers and magazine inserts are also user changeable, making the Blaser R93 a modular firearm capable of using a multitude of calibers in its chassis.
 A R93 Rimfire conversion kit was also available in .22 Long Rifle and .17 HMR consisting of a new magazine, barrel, bolt head and bolt catch insert.

 The rifle has a shorter overall length compare to more traditional designs due to the trigger being placed under the magazine.
 The rifle also has a reputation for being easy to disassemble and reassemble which can be an advantage when doing maintenance or during travelling, and has a reputation for having a repeatable zero upon reassembly.